 I sized this Proa for a couple to comfortably live full time while long distance worldwide bluewater cruising.
 Using the Leonard/Starzinger empirical cruising speed method, I sized this Proa for a theoretical average daily mileage of 167.5 kt mi/day (able make the California to Hawaii passage in 12- 13 days).
 The aka accommodates a full sized galley, head with shower, and large storage areas.
 There is ample room for a normal queen sized bed in the overhanging lee pod.

 During the design process, I checked 82 different weight and balance scenarios and iteratively refined the configuration to establish as little CG movement as reasonably possible.
-The structure was monolithic carbon fiber/epoxy /Divinycell with localized fiberglass and Kevlar buildups.
-There was also localized carbon unidirectional tow reinforcements.
+The structure was monolithic carbon fiber/epoxy/Divinycell with localized fiberglass and Kevlar buildups.
+There were also localized carbon unidirectional tow reinforcements.
 The horizontal stabilizer was epoxy/fiberlass/polystyrene with unidirectional pultruded carbon fiber spar caps.
 The fuselage tooling method was a seamless composite shell molded over a removable CNC milled foam male tool.

-The vertical and horizontal tail volumes compared well against other benchmarked tractors.
+The vertical and horizontal tail volumes compared well against other benchmarked tractor gyros.
 The vertical stabilizer and rudder were positioned in the cleanest air available on the underside of the fuselage.
 The intent was to maximize yaw stability with the nose raised at high power and minimize spiraling-slipstream turn/roll tendencies.

 I compared 44 different engines for this application in the 85-150 hp range, and I decided to go with the Rotec Radial R2800 swinging a 76×57 Culver wood prop.
 The overall gyro design was based around the R2800 from the beginning.
 The rotor was intended to be a RFD 28 ft aluminum rotor with RFD double-bearing rotor head.